 - less downtime when they need replacement or a fix

 - fewer costs of obtaining new vehicles

-In other words, it means less friction and work you need to do as the person in charge of your company’s fleet, making your job considerably less complicated.
+In other words, it means less friction and work you need to do as the person in charge of your company’s fleet management, making your job considerably less complicated.

-To make this possible, you’ll need to stay on top of your preventive maintenance methods and keep track of your vehicles’ maintenance schedules to detect any issues that affect their longevity.
+To make this possible, fleet managers need to stay on top of their preventive maintenance program and keep track of their fleet maintenance schedules to detect any issues that affect the vehicles’ longevity.
 These include regularly rotating the tires and ensuring they’re at the correct pressure, monitoring mileage, engine hours, and fuel usage so you can know when it is time for servicing.

 You’ll also need to be alert of the drivers’ behavior on the road.
 For example, if the driver is aggressively braking and accelerating, this will cause a lot of wear and tear on the tires and brakes, so a way to monitor and correct your driver’s improper behaviors is necessary.